ArloM-dev/ArloM-dev/README.md

 - Going to the gym
 - Magic  <br/>

-Some of these I haven't done for a while, but I still tend to revisit them every once in a while.
+Some of these I haven't done for some time, but I still tend to revisit them every once in a while.

 ## Projects